 - Mobile Deposit

-We suggest you set up your files in master to reflect the sitemap or information architecture of your product.
+We suggest you set up your files in the main branch to reflect the sitemap or information architecture of your product.
 You can also use pages within a Sketch file to create more hierarchy or structure in your project.
 For example, in the "Pay Bills" file you might have a page for "Auto Payment" designs and a page for "Manual Payment" designs.

 Since files are organized alphabetically in Abstract, we encourage you to add a number to the file name to view your files in a specific order.
-Using your sitemap and numbering system, your project would be called “iOS app” and your master would look like the screenshot below.
+Using your sitemap and numbering system, your project would be called “iOS app” and your main branch would look like the screenshot below.

 Each design file should contain the most up to date (either in production or approved by design) artboards to show different flows and UI screen states for each section.

-One of Abstract’s core strengths is managing and distributing your library files that contain reusable components.
-You can add library files to your project's master by creating and importing a file and selecting Use as Library.
-Library files added to master usually contain symbols that you will need to update often during your day to day work on this product.
+One of Abstract’s core strengths is managing and distributing the library files that contain your reusable components.
+Add library files to your project's main branch.
+Library files on the main branch usually contain symbols you need to update often during your day to day work on this product.
 Design teams using Abstract often have a Project Components.sketch library or Toolkits.sketch library which contains symbols that are made up of grouped or nested symbols.
 You can also place instances of large components in your artboards and then detach the symbol to continue working with it.

-When building your master, you can also link library files from your design system projects.
+When building your main branch, you can also link library files from your design system projects.
 These linked libraries contain your atomic level symbols that are clearly defined and don’t often change - think colors, typography, icons, buttons, inputs, etc.

 When should you merge?

-Since master is the source of truth for all of your design files in a project, it is protected from direct change.
-When you do want to update master and affect the source of truth, you’ll merge in the changes you made on one or your branches.
+Since the main branch is the source of truth for all of your design files in a project, it is protected from direct change.
+When you want to update the main branch and affect the source of truth, merge in the changes you made on one or your branches.

-We’ve heard that merging feels like a big deal and knowing when to merge to master can be challenging.
+We’ve heard that merging feels like a big deal and knowing when to merge to the main branch can be challenging.
 Let’s make it a little simpler.

-When master is defined as “approved by design”
+When the main branch is defined as “approved by design”

-If you’ve decided that your project’s master represents work that has been approved by design, then that will be your guide for when you will merge any of your branches in that project.
+If you’ve decided that your project’s main branch represents work that has been approved by design, that's your guide for when to merge your branches in that project.

 For example, imagine that you are redesigning the onboarding screens for the mobile iOS banking app above.
 When you have reached the point that your designs are finished, you should have the team lead or design manager review your work in Abstract.
-Once that work is approved, you can merge your branch to master.
+Once that work is approved, you can merge your branch to the main branch.

-When master is defined as "approved by design," collections on master will represent the source of truth for patterns that the design team as a whole has agreed upon as a standard for the product or company.
+When the main branch is defined as "approved by design," collections on the main branch represent the source of truth for patterns that the design team as a whole has agreed upon as a standard for the product or company.

-When master is defined as “what’s in production”
+When the main branch is defined as “what’s in production”

-You may have decided instead that your project’s master should represent designs that have been approved and have been fully developed and implemented in the live product.
-If this is the case, then you will only merge branches back into master after development has been completed.
+You may have decided instead that your project’s main branch should represent designs that have been approved and have been fully developed and implemented in the live product.
+If this is the case, you only merge branches back into the main branch after development has been completed.

-Following the same mobile iOS banking app example, when your master is defined as what’s in production, you would not merge your branch with the onboarding redesigns until after engineering has completed their work and released the updates.
+Following the same mobile iOS banking app example, when your main branch is defined as what’s in production, you would not merge your branch with the onboarding redesigns until after engineering has completed their work and released the updates.

-When master is defined as "what's in production," collections on master will represent how the designs look in the current implementation of the product, as users see it.
+When the main branch is defined as "what's in production," collections on the main branch represent how the designs look in the current implementation of the product, as users see it.

-Tip: You can edit your branch status and branch title at any time.
+You can edit your branch status and branch title at any time.
 In order to keep that status of your designs clear to your team during ongoing work, use emojis to indicate where you’re at.
-We use 🔮 to show when our work is still in progress, but stable enough for others to build on.
+We use magic to show when our work is still in progress, but stable enough for others to build on. 🔮